sedostheatre/sedos.co.uk/input/shows/2009-the-complete-works-of-william-shakespeare-abridged.md

 The show holds the record for the longest running comedy in the West End and was devised and performed by a world famous Shakespeare Company.
 Based on a script, but largely improvised, the show has become one of the world's most popular shows, being performed in a variety of languages.

 With only two performances at the Stock Exchange, there are only 200 tickets going on sale so we expect to sell out fast - so book now!
 The price of your ticket also includes a free glass of wine or beer.
 Yes, that's right.
 FREE BEER.

+>The funniest show you are likely to see in your entire lifetime.
+><footer><cite>Montreal Gazette</cite></footer>

+>If you like Shakespeare, you'll like this show.
+If you hate Shakespeare, you'll love this show!
+><footer><cite>The Today Show</cite></footer>

+>A madcap condensation that features non-stop laughs.
+Done at a whirlwind pace and with great delight, they are sure to win over even the most skeptical.
+And there is no doubt that William Shakespeare himself... would approve.
+><footer><cite>Daily Variety</cite></footer>